Complete reducibility and subgroups of exceptional algebraic groups: The connected G -irreducible subgroups

-If $H$ is $G$-cr then $H$ is contained in some Levi subgroup $L$ of $G$ by Lemma~\ref{lem:h-to-pi-h} and thus $C_G(H)$ will contain the non-trivial torus $Z(L)$.
+Now let $H$ be a candidate subgroup which we believe is not $G$-irr.
+If $H$ is $G$-cr but not $G$-irr then $H$ is contained in some proper Levi subgroup $L$ of $G$ by Lemma~\ref{lem:h-to-pi-h}, and thus $C_G(H)$ will contain the non-trivial torus $Z(L)^\circ$.
 In this case, it is often easy to find a non-trivial torus commuting with $H$ and thus conclude that $H$ is not $G$-irr.

-The complicated cases occur when $H$ is non-$G$-cr.
-These cases are relatively rare: \cite[Cor.~3]{ThomasIrreducible} classifies the non-$G$-cr connected subgroups which are $M$-irr for every (and at least one) reductive maximal connected subgroup they are contained in.
-We have two main methods used for dealing with a candidate $H\subset M$ we suspect is non-$G$-cr; the full details can be found in \cite{Tho1,Tho2}.
-In short, we either \begin{enumerate}[label=(\arabic*)] \item directly show that $H$ is contained in a parabolic subgroup $P$; or \item find a non-$G$-cr subgroup $Z \subset P$ and show that $Z$ is contained in $M$ and conjugate to $H$. \end{enumerate}
+The most difficult cases are when a candidate $H$ turns out to be non-$G$-cr (and thus not $G$-irr).
+Such cases are relatively rare: \cite[Corollary~3]{ThomasIrreducible} classifies the non-$G$-cr connected subgroups which are $M$-irr for every (and at least one) reductive maximal connected subgroup $M$ in which they are contained.
+There are two main methods used in \cite{Tho1,Tho2}.
+Briefly, one either \begin{enumerate}[label=(\arabic*)] \item directly shows that $H$ is contained in a parabolic subgroup $P$; or \item finds a non-$G$-cr subgroup $Z \subset P$ and show that $Z$ is contained in $M$ and conjugate to $H$. \end{enumerate}

-One way to implement \ref{method1} is to exhibit a non-zero fixed point of $H$ on the adjoint module $L(G)$.
+One way to implement \ref{method1} is to exhibit a non-zero fixed point of $H$ on the adjoint module $\text{Lie}(G)$.
 By \cite[Lemma~1.3]{MR1048074}, this places $H$ in either a proper maximal-rank subgroup or a proper parabolic subgroup of $G$, and one can use representation theory to prove that $H$ is not contained in a proper maximal-rank subgroup.
 Another way is to find a unipotent subgroup of $G$ normalised by $H$, since the Borel--Tits theorem then places $H$ in a proper parabolic subgroup.
-This is used in \cite[Lemmas~7.9, 7.13]{Tho1}, where calculations in Magma are used to construct an ad-nilpotent subalgebra $S \subset L(G)$ stabilised by a `large enough' finite subgroup $H(q) < H$.
-It then follows that $H$ also stabilises $S$, and exponentiating $S$ yields a unipotent subgroup normalised by $H$.
+This is used in \cite[Lemmas~7.9, 7.13]{Tho1}, where calculations in Magma are used to construct an ad-nilpotent subalgebra $S \subset \text{Lie}(G)$ stabilised by a `large enough' finite subgroup $H(q) < H$, where $q = p^r$ for some $r > 0$.
+It then follows that $H$ also stabilises $S$, and one checks that one can exponentiate $S$ to yield a unipotent subgroup normalised by $H$.